Map the Meal Gap

 In order to address the problem of hunger, we must first understand it.
 Feeding America undertook the Map the Meal Gap project to learn more about the face of hunger at the local community level.
 By understanding the population in need, communities can better identify strategies for reaching the people who most need food assistance.

 Until now, the number of people falling below the federal poverty threshold has been the indicator most typically used for identifying the need for food at the local level because it is one of the few indicators available at the county level.
-However, national food insecurity data reveal that about 58% of those struggling with hunger actually have incomes above the federal poverty level and 59% of poor households are food secure.
+However, national food insecurity data reveal that about 56% of those struggling with hunger actually have incomes above the federal poverty level and 58% of poor households are food secure.
 Thus, measuring need based on local poverty rates alone provides an incomplete illustration of the potential need for food assistance within our communities.
-More accurate assessments of need across all income levels within our service areas can assist Feeding America and our network of food banks in strategic planning for charitable food services that best support families in need, as well as inform the public policy discussion so that vital federal nutrition programs can better serve those in need.
+More accurate assessments of need across all income levels within our service areas can assist Feeding America and our network of food banks in strategic planning for charitable food services that best support hungry Americans, as well as inform the public policy discussion so that vital federal nutrition programs can better serve those in need.
 Most importantly, better community-level data can serve as an important resource for engaging community leaders and partners in the journey from aspiration (ending hunger) to achievement through a quantifiable and data-driven approach.

 Overall Executive Summary